 Background

-Contributions from healthcare professionals in the Middle East and North Africa (MENA) and sub-Saharan Africa (SSA) to research globally, are minimal when compared to other regions.
-We sought to identify barriers and facilitators of research productivity by local healthcare professionals from MENA and SSA.
+Contributions from healthcare professionals in the Middle East and North Africa (MENA) and sub-Saharan Africa (SSA) to global health research remain disproportionately low. we conceptualized the TIMER-2C framework as emerging approach to capture the multilevel barriers and facilitators shaping research productivity among local healthcare professionals in MENA and SSA.

 Methods

-We conducted qualitative interviews with a modified Delphi approach comprising two rounds of interviewing to: 1) identify barriers and facilitators, and 2) establish consensus on the most prominent factors.
-We purposively sampled 16 established and early career health researchers from Jordan, Qatar, Egypt, Lebanon, North Sudan, South Sudan, Nigeria, Ghana, Kenya, Uganda, Ethiopia, and South Africa.
+We conducted qualitative interviews with a modified Delphi approach comprising two rounds of interviewing to: 1) identify barriers and facilitators, and 2) establish consensus on the most prominent factors influencing research productivity.
+We purposively sampled 17 established and early career health researchers from Jordan, Qatar, Egypt, Lebanon, North Sudan, South Sudan, Nigeria, Ghana, Kenya, Uganda, Ethiopia, South Africa and India.
 Interview guides were grounded in the “Capacity Strengthening of Health Research in Conflict” and the “Health Equity Implementation” frameworks.
 We explored barriers, facilitators, and recommendations for increasing research output.
-Transcripts were managed in ATLAS.ti and analyzed deductively and inductively to identify emerging themes.
+Transcripts were managed in ATLAS.ti and thematically analyzed to identify emerging themes.

 Results